TheTechRobo/keyra-bot/README.md

-keyra-bot
+Keyra Bot
 =========

-IRC bot meant to be a useful tool to give FAQs to the users
+Fast, very light, simply useful IRC bot which is meant to be a helpful tool for the end-user, answering its questions like a real human

 It is very light (10-15 MB of RAM), in ruby using the CINCH bot framework

+Its name comes from the old traditional "keyra" bot very known on the Elive channels, originally writed in perl by felix

 Features
 ========